wireapp/wire-ios/README.md

 # WireUtilities

-This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](https://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.
+This framework is part of Wire iOS.
+Additional documentation is available in the [Wire iOS wiki](https://github.com/wireapp/wire-ios/wiki).

 WireUtilities implements common data structures, algorithms (such as symmetric encryption) and application environment detection.